 Applications are accepted on a rolling basis with a formal cohort start date each fall.
 Program prerequisites and selected program courses may also be taken as a non-matriculated student in spring and summer semesters.

+Application fee is $50.
+We strongly recommend completing your application file at least four weeks prior to the start of your intended enrollment semester.
 International students need to apply by April 1 for fall admission, by September 1 for spring admission, and January 2 for summer admission.

 Tuition for the Health Care Organization Management and Leadership program for the 2018-19 academic calendar year is:

 This part-time program can be completed in as little as two years if you take two classes each semester.
 Classes are offered in the late afternoon/evening to accommodate full-time work schedules.